mr-zwets/pay-to-bridge/README.md

 To bridge the NFTs the user first sends them to a burn address.
 Then, the user provides a cashtokens payout address with a proof of burn to the server.
+Next, the user makes the payment to the prompt.cash gateway.
-The server the re-mint the NFT as CashToken to the provided address
+The server re-mints the NFTs as CashTokens to the provided address.

 ## Details

 A subscription monitors all NFT burns of an ERC721 contract, and writes them to a postgres database.
-A simple API server exposes the burn & bridging info through several endpoints. when a user provides a cashtokens payout address with a proof of burn to the server, the server validates the proof, re-issues the NFT to the provided address and mark the NFTs as bridged in the database.
+A simple API server exposes the burn & bridging info through several endpoints.
+A user makes a bridging order by providing a cashtokens payout address with a proof of burn to the server,.
+The server validates the proof before registering the order.
+Upon payment this order is processed and the server re-issues the NFTs in the order to the provided address and mark the NFTs as bridged in the database.
 The matching front-end code can be found in the repo for the Poolside Puffers website.

 ## Advantages